bitprj/curriculum/Module4_Labs/Lab3_File_System/Cards/2-checkpoint.md

 * Storing and adding edges
 * Storing values (folder/file names) of each node in the graph

-At the end of your main function, add the following lines of code (needed for testing).
+At the end of your main function, add the following lines of code (needed only for testing and is **NOT** part of the solution).
 Please note that you may need to adjust variable names depending on what you chose to name `edges` and `val_map`.
 This code prints out all the edges tuples and the contents of the `val_map` in a **sorted** manner:

 ```python
 	print("Edges:")